top-on/optimal-congress/README.md

 ## Roadmap

-- with optimization result, also show location of events
 - new command 'upcoming', for next result. with 'minimum rating' as filter argument
 - test export of schedule to iOS app via QR code